kaepek/calibration/README.md

 15. At this point the `network-serial:collect-sync` will merge the dataset and create an output file `./calibration-data/[run_id].jsonl` on computer #1.
 If this does not work try manually merging the files, see the next section below, otherwise move on to data analysis.

-# Manually merging the datasets if network merge fails:
+## Manually merging the datasets if network merge fails:

 1. Each source program will write to the `/tmp` folder before network transmission is attempted.
 Take the `/tmp/serial-data-device-[x].jsonl` file from the `/tmp` folder's from each computer and place into a folder under `./calibration-data/[experiment-name]/` of computer #1.
 2. Combine datasets into a single file `node calibration/combine-multicapture-files.js [experiment-name]`
 3. Rename the resultant file the same name as the experiment name `[experiment-name].jsonl` and move to parent folder.
 4. Combine the collected `[experiment-name].jsonl` `npm run combine:rotation-voltage-network-data --dataset=[experiment-name].jsonl`, you will recieve a file `[experiment-name].jsonl.matched.csv` if the successful, this program will report how successful it was in matching records high match rate is expect ~98%.
 5. Proceed from step 1 from the analysis instructions.

+This collection process must be performed for a number of experimental runs for each direction `clockwise` and `counter-clockwise`, I would recommend performing multiple runs in each direction, say atleast 3 in each direction.
+When performing the [Data analysis]() on each run you may find that some of the runs encountered issues and have artifacts in the collected data, in this case I would recommend repeating the collection process with a set of new experiments to replace the bad captures with good ones.

 # Data analysis: